Estonia: Languages

-The most common foreign languages learnt by Estonian students are English, Russian, German, and French.
 English is the most widely spoken foreign language in Estonia today.
-According to 2021 census data 76% of the population can speak a foreign language.
-In the 2021 census 17% of the native speakers of standard Estonian reported that they can also speak a dialect of Estonian.
+According to the most recent (2021) census data 76% of the population can speak a foreign language.
+After English, Russian is the second most widely spoken foreign language in Estonia, and in the census 17% of the native speakers of standard Estonian reported that they can also speak a dialect of Estonian.

-Estonian Sign Language, officially adopted in 2007 under the Estonian Language Act, is the primary sign language of Estonia and is used by an estimated 4,500 people.
+The most common foreign languages learned by Estonian students are English, Russian, German, and French.
+Other popular languages include Finnish, Spanish, and Swedish.